contentful/rich-text-renderer-java/android/README.md

 ```

 The now added renderer will be working as a fallback: Since it got added last (by not using
-`.addRendererUpFront(…)`) it will get called last in the search of a renderer.
+`.overrideRenderer(…)`) it will get called last in the search of a renderer.
 It's checker is
 setup to always return true, so this being the last, the renderer will always get called.
 The
 renderer in the above example is simply returning the `.toString()` output of the given node.